 Senate Bill 951 (Surovell) would have prohibited fracking in the Taylorsville basin, in Virginia's coastal plain.
-Recognizing the dangers of fracking for the Bay, and in support of localities in the affected region, CBF and other conservation groups testified in support the bill.
-It passed out of the Senate Agriculture, Natural Resources and Chesapeake committee as a four-year moratorium on fracking, but unfortunately was defeated in the Senate Finance Committee.
+Recognizing the dangers fracking presents to the Bay and supporting localities in the affected region, CBF and other conservation groups testified in support the bill.
+It passed out of the Senate Agriculture, Chesapeake and Natural Resources Committee as a four-year moratorium on fracking, but unfortunately was defeated in the Senate Finance Committee.

 House Bill 675 (Hodges) would have reduced the effluent standards for septic systems.
-CBF opposed this bill, working with the legislator patron and other involved delegates.
+CBF opposed this bill, working with Del.
+Hodges and other delegates.
 An amended and improved bill was approved by the full House, but thankfully did not advance in the Senate.

 House Bill 1150 (Wilt) would have prohibited the use of toxic coal tar sealants in Virginia.
 These sealants have high levels of polycyclic aromatic hydrocarbons (PAHs) which are harmful to humans and wildlife under certain conditions.
 The Chesapeake Bay Program has prioritized PAHs as the second most important toxic contaminant.
 PAHs are known to cause cancer, birth defects, and mutations to aquatic life.
-CBF worked closely with its patron, Delegate Wilt, in support of this potentially groundbreaking legislation.
-While the patron ultimately determined to withdraw the bill, we will work to get the bill reintroduced next year.
+CBF worked closely with Del.
+Wilt, in support of this potentially groundbreaking legislation.
+While Del.
+Wilt ultimately withdrew the bill, we will work to get the bill reintroduced next year.

-House Bill 192 (Yancey) would promote the use of rainwater harvesting by requiring the Virginia Department of Health to develop a more extensive regulatory program on the use of rainwater and gray water.
-CBF testified in committee in support of the bill, citing CBF's Brock Center to illustrate the innovative possibilities for use of rainwater and graywater.
-We are pleased that this bill has passed the full House and Senate.
+House Bill 192 (Yancey) promotes the use of rainwater harvesting by requiring the Virginia Department of Health to develop a more extensive regulatory program on the use of rainwater and gray water.
+CBF testified in committee in support of the bill, citing our own Brock Center to illustrate the innovative possibilities for use of rainwater and graywater.
+We are pleased that this bill passed the House and Senate.

 This modest compromise bill was not heard before the legislative crossover deadline.
 It was then reintroduced at the request of Gov. Ralph Northam as House Bill 1610 (Knight).
 While that version passed the House Agriculture Committee, it was referred back to committee before it could be voted on by the full House, effectively killing the bill this session.
 CBF hopes a path is found for Virginia to remain in compliance with the ASMFC.

-House Bill 1488 (Helsel) would remove a longstanding provision in the Virginia Code that prohibits carrying oyster dredge gear onboard a vessel while crossing an oyster sanctuary.
+House Bill 1488 (Helsel) would have removed a longstanding provision in the Virginia Code that prohibits carrying oyster dredge gear onboard a vessel while crossing an oyster sanctuary.
 In force since the 1950s, this prohibition is intended to prevent oyster poaching from sanctuaries, one of the Commonwealth's most serious natural resources violations.
-CBF strongly opposed this bill, working hard with legislators, who ultimately decided to "pass the bill by indefinitely," cutting off further consideration.
+CBF strongly opposed this bill and worked hard with legislators, who ultimately decided to "pass the bill by indefinitely," cutting off further consideration.

-Senate Bill 950 (Hanger) would provide new environmental protections from the impacts of any future interstate pipelines that cross Virginia.
-In particular, this bill would ensure that the Virginia Department of Environmental Quality will not certify a proposed pipeline as protective of water quality unless and until it develops and implements an individual water protection permit that protects every stream and wetlands area to be crossed by the pipeline.
-Recognizing the bill as an important step forward, CBF has worked with the legislative patron and other stakeholders to make it as strong as possible.
-Fortunately, the bill has been passed by the full Senate and House.
+Senate Bill 950 (Hanger) provides new environmental protections from the impacts of any future interstate pipelines that cross Virginia.
+In particular, this bill ensures that the Virginia Department of Environmental Quality will not certify a proposed pipeline as protective of water quality unless and until it develops and implements an individual water protection permit that protects every stream and wetlands area to be crossed by the pipeline.
+Recognizing the bill as an important step forward, CBF worked with Sen. Hanger and other stakeholders to make it as strong as possible.
+Fortunately, the bill passed both the Senate and House.